ferreiro/website/README.md

 **Disclaimer:** This documentation is a Work In Progress.

-## Cross browser testing with BrowserStack
+## Cross-browser testing with BrowserStack

 <img src="https://i1.wp.com/www.diogonunes.com/blog/wp-content/uploads/2016/07/browserstack-logo.png?resize=840%2C276" width="200px" style="float: left;" />

 The blog post is getting thousands of readers.
-In order to make sure that we are able to offer the best possible experience across multiple devices we have teamed up with BrowserStack, a really powerful tool for performing cross browser testing.
+In order to make sure that we are able to offer the best possible experience across multiple devices we have teamed up with BrowserStack, a really powerful tool for performing cross-browser testing.

 ## Run the server